MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-pnp/Get-PnPGroup.md

 # Get-PnPGroup

 ## SYNOPSIS
-Returns a specific group or all groups.
+Returns a specific SharePoint group or all SharePoint groups.

 ## SYNTAX